🎯 Adaptive Efficiency Monitor Simulator (AEMS)

 The Exponentially Weighted Moving Average gives exponentially decreasing weights to older observations.
 The formula is:

-$$ E_{new} = \alpha \cdot P_{daily} + (1 - \alpha) \cdot E_{prev} $$
+$$ E_{new} = \alpha \cdot P_{unit} + (1 - \alpha) \cdot E_{prev} $$

 Where \(\alpha\) (alpha) is the smoothing factor between 0 and 1: